TemitopeOladokun/Days-of-Deep-Learning/README.md

 * Learnt Forwardfeed Propagation and Back Propagation
 * How to tune hyperparameters : Learning rate, number of iteractions et cetera

+## Day 10: 05/10/2019
+1. Working on my project - Predicting Bike-sharing Patterns
+2. Learning how to use Github professionally
+3. Built multivariable using Linear regression